Beware The False Temptations Of The Russia Story

 The demand is so strong that Twitter and cable news are full of the theories of what my colleague Charlie Warzel calls the Blue Detectives — the left’s new version of Glenn Beck, digital blackboards full of lines and arrows.

 Meanwhile the actual frontline detectives — congressional investigators — aren’t so sure.
-“I don’t think the conclusions are going to meet people’s expectations,” one warned BuzzFeed News’s Ali Watkins.
+“I don’t think the conclusions are going to meet people’s expectations,” one warned BuzzFeed News’ Ali Watkins.

 Some of the smartest veteran observers of the strange, dark American relationship with Russia — Miriam Elder, Masha Gessen, and Matt Taibbi — have written recently to suggest that Trump’s critics cool it.
-Elder wrote that the paranoid search for anyone who has spoken to the Russian Ambassador recalls Russia’s own toxic internal politics.
+Elder wrote that the paranoid search for anyone who has spoken to the Russian ambassador recalls Russia’s own toxic internal politics.

 “Russia has become an obsession, cultural shorthand for a vast range of suspicions about Donald Trump,” Taibbi wrote.

 None of these writers is an apologist for Vladimir Putin.
-None is dismissing the possibility of damning contacts, or a real conspiracy.
+None is dismissing the possibility of damning contacts or a real conspiracy.
 All take seriously Russia’s role in the 2016 election, a major historical fact and a blight on Trump’s legitimacy.
 But it is also a simple fact that while news of Russian actions on Trump’s behalf is clear, hard details of coordination between his aides and Putin’s haven’t emerged.

 “A possible conspiracy is a poor excuse for conspiracy thinking,” Gessen wrote.

-Trump’s critics last year were horrified at the rise of “fake news” and the specter of a politics shaped by alternative facts, predominately on the right.
+Trump’s critics last year were horrified at the rise of “fake news” and the specter of a politics shaped by alternative facts, predominantly on the right.
 They need to be careful now not to succumb to the same delusional temptations as their political adversaries, and not to sink into a filter bubble which, after all, draws its strength not from conservative or progressive politics but from human nature.

 And those of us covering the story and the stew of real information, fantasy, and — now — forgery around it need to continue to report and think clearly about what we know and what we don’t, and to resist the sugar high that comes with telling people exactly what they want to hear.

+- The Fed is raising interest rates for the third time in 15 months, after pushing them close to zero during the financial crisis.

-- House Intelligence Committee Chief says he hasn't seen evidence supporting President Trump's claim that he was wiretapped during the election at Trump Tower.
+- House Intelligence Committee Chief says he hasn't seen evidence supporting Trump's claim that he was wiretapped during the election.

-- Two Russian spies have been charged for the massive Yahoo email hack that rocked the company's reputation.

-- A group of liberals got duped into paying $9,000 for fake documents they thought would end Trump's presidency.

 - The Netherlands heads to the polls today.
 A divisive election has put millions of Turkish and Muslim immigrants on the spot 🇳🇱